martinsins/oecd-decoupling-classifier/README.md

 Raw data files are intentionally excluded from the repository via `.gitignore`.
 The data sources and download logic are documented explicitly in the notebook `notebooks/01_build_panel.ipynb`, which retrieves the original public datasets (OECD, OWID, World Bank) and constructs the final processed panel.

+The pipeline additionally produces evaluation outputs for a one-year-ahead forecasting robustness check; these results are documented and interpreted in the report but are generated automatically using the same entry point.